 ■Active slab depressurization is the most common and reliable method.
 Pipes are inserted through the floor slab.
 A fan is connected to the pipe, which then suctions radon and other gases before these enter the home.

 ■Sub-membrane depressurization is similar to the active slap depressurization, and is used in crawl spaces.

 ■Sealing cracks and other openings in the foundation may limit the flow of radon gas into the home.
 Yet, sealing alone may not be sufficient to reduce radon levels consistently.

 ■Building pressurization uses a fan to blow air into the structure to create enough pressure and prevent radon from entering a home.
-This method may be less energy efficient and is limited by house construction, climate, and occupant life styles and environmental variables such as the average and maximum of the outdoor humidity level and of the indoor-outdoor temperature difference.
+This method may be less energy efficient and is limited by house construction, occupant life styles and environmental variables such as the average and maximum of the outdoor humidity level and of the indoor-outdoor temperature difference.
 Problems may arise if uncontrolled excessive moisture is introduced.

 ■For radon problems in tightly constructed all concrete and high-rise buildings, controlled mechanical ventilation is appropriate.